edgyJackson/GoBattleNinja/README.md

 Pokemon Go Battle League team builder, training and simulation tool

 # Description
-For Pokemon GO players who need access to pertinent information related to competing in Go Battle League.
-Go Battle Ninja is an information and training system that will allow users to calculate the best pokemon and IV's for every league/cup.
-Study the "fast-move timing" mechanics, Charge Move Priority(CMP) ranks, and battle simulations, OR generate teams and strategies all in one place.
+For Pokemon GO players who need access to pertinent information related to battling.
+Go Battle Ninja is an information and training system that will allow users to calculate IV's as well as study league rankings, "fast-move timing" mechanics, Charge Move Priority(CMP) winners, and battle simulations.
+Let this program generate teams and strategies FOR YOU; to help improve your knowledge, skills and performance in this part of the game.

 # Table of Contents